rosen-bridge/utils/packages/tx-pot/README.md

 #### `txType`

-Only single transaction type can be specified in the query.
+Only a single transaction type can be specified in the query.
 Example:

 ```ts
 txPot.getTxsQuery([